Based on vision on future of biomedical research

 Broadened interest in plant biology

-In 1976, the Institute broadened its interests into plant biology, where probably the first impact of the evolving molecular techniques was felt.
+In 1976, the FMI broadened its interests into plant biology, where probably the first impact of the evolving molecular techniques was felt.
 Long-researched topics such as plant development, the action of plant hormones and plant-microbe interactions developed a new impetus that was very productive in the laboratory and even in agriculture in the field.
-Following the spin-off of the Novartis agribusiness into Syngenta AG, plant science at the FMI was gradually transformed into a strong epigenetics focus.
+Following the spin-off of the Novartis agribusiness into Syngenta AG in 2000, plant science at the FMI was gradually transformed into a strong epigenetics focus.

 The Signaling and Cancer program at the FMI has sought a comprehensive understanding of signaling circuits and mechanisms regulating the growth, division and death of cells.
 A deeper knowledge of these processes facilitated the development of novel, mechanism-based therapeutics to combat human disease.
 Two FMI projects in particular were readily taken up by Novartis and led to groundbreaking therapeutics: the discovery of the key signaling kinase PKB (Akt) and the demonstration of its central role in cancer cell signaling, as well as work on ribosome protein phosphorylation.
 In the mid-2010s, the research focus shifted from “Signaling & Cancer” towards “Quantitative Biology”.

 Research focus today: neurobiology, epigenetics and quantitative biology

 Neurobiology research at the FMI has gone from strength to strength, and today focuses on tracking and dissecting neuronal circuits – in movement, vision, olfaction, memory – as they function in intact tissues.
 FMI neuroscientists are among the leaders worldwide in this field.